FreakPirate/portfolio-app/README.md

-# portfolio-app
+# Application Portfolio
-Container (Portfolio) app of the Udacity's Android Nanodegree program
+Container application of the Udacity's Android Nanodegree program